 2013-2016 Giles Gardam graduated from the University of Sydney in 2012 with a BSc, First Class Honours and University Medal in Pure Mathematics.
 Outside mathematics, Giles is a keen saxophonist, enjoys endurance sport and learning foreign languages.
-Giles' Doctorate is in Mathematics, supported by his Oxford Australia award, a Clarendon Scholarship and Balliol College Marvin Bower Scholarship.
-His research approached the theory of infinite groups of symmetries from the perspectives of geometry, topology and algebra.
+Giles' Doctorate was in Mathematics, supported by his Oxford Australia award, a Clarendon Scholarship and Balliol College Marvin Bower Scholarship.
+After a postdoc in geometric group theory in the Hausdorff Trimester Program Logic and Algorithms in Group Theory in Bonn, from January 2019 he will be working in the Topology Group at the WWU Münster as a Research Associate.